HealthInformaticsUT/EstonianOMOPMappings/ncsp/README.md

 ## The Structure of Mapping files
-CSV file for NCSP codes mappings contain the following columns:
+The CSV file for NCSP codes mappings contains the following columns:

 - **source_code:** The original code from the respective code set.
-The source code being translated into a Standard Concept.
+The source code is being translated into a Standard Concept.
 - **source_concept_id:** A foreign key to the Source Concept (refers to OMOP CDM CONCEPT table) that is being translated into a Standard Concept.
 For NCSP codes, we created custom concepts with concept IDs greater than 2 billion.
 - **source_vocabulary_id:** A foreign key to the OMOP CDM VOCABULARY table defining the vocabulary of the source code that is being translated to a Standard Concept.
 - **source_code_type:** The type of the source code ('ncsp').